Road Trip Essentials: Updated June 30, 2022

 Whether you’ve got a few weeks or just a few hours to get out and explore our country, road trips are a great way to feel more together with your friends and family.
-That’s why we’ve partnered with Febreze Car to create this guide of the best road trip essentials, helping you plan for a successful road trip.

 If you’ve been following us for a while, you know much we love road trips.
 In fact, it was a 150-day road trip across Canada that launched our Youtube channel back in 2017.
 What’s not to love about a road trip?
 You have a vehicle that gives you the freedom to go where you want to go, the comfort of having a bunch of things with you, and you get to see the scenery as you move from place to place.
 It’s the ultimate form of travel in our opinion, and Canada is one of the best places to do one.